How Active Noise-Cancellation (ANC) Works in Headphones, Earbuds, and Speakers

-Nowadays, Active Noise Cancellation (ANC) is changing how we experience audio.
+Nowadays, Active Noise Cancellation (ANC) is transforming the way we experience audio.
 The ANC operation helps you eliminate unwanted background noise.
 As a result, you can better hear the sound signal you want to listen to.
 It’s especially helpful in the kind of noisy places, like an office or a train, where it can be difficult to concentrate.

 ANC microphones pick up external noise and generate a sound wave to cancel it out.
 This makes for a more immersive experience, whether you’re listening to music, on calls, podcasts, or simply seeking some tranquillity.